 Full Toss: Bowler's ball which doesn't hit the pitch before reaching the batsman.

-Finger Spin: A method which helps slow bowler to spin the ball with the help of finger/fingers.
+Finger Spin: A method that helps slow bowlers to spin the ball with the help of finger/fingers.

 Full Blooded: Batting stroke played with full physical power.

-Good Length: In terms of length this bowling delivery pitches in such a position that a batsman faces difficulty to play stroke.
-Usually he plays it defensively.
+Good Length: In terms of length this bowling delivery pitches in such a position that a batsman faces difficulty to play a stroke.
+Usually, he plays it defensively.

-Googly: Leg break bowling to right-arm batsman, it appear that the ball will spin leg to off or middle to off, but instead it will spin in opposite directions to deceive the batsman.
+Googly: Leg break bowling to the right-arm batsman, it appears that the ball will spin leg to off or middle to off, but instead it will spin in opposite directions to deceive the batsman.

 Grubber: A delivery after pitching the surface go very low.